In 2019, a YouGov survey revealed that one in three women go out of their way to avoid being assaulted by taking daily safety measures.

 If you push the button, the app sends both an SMS and an email to your emergency contacts that contain your GPS location in a Google Maps link.
 You'll also be able to record a 10 second distress message that'll get attached as a file in the email.

 Red Panic Button is free to use, but it's another service that is rather limited unless you shell out for a subscription.
-The premium subscription costs $4.99 per month, but you get access to all sorts of new panic message options, and the ability to integrate audio and video via your phone's camera.
+The premium subscription is a one-time payment of $4.99 and you get access to all sorts of new panic message options, and the ability to integrate audio and video via your phone's camera.

 I like that Red Panic Button uses SMS, because you never know when you'll run out of data or be unable to connect to the Wi-Fi.
 If Red Panic Button can't determine your location for whatever reason, it'll let you send a customizable SMS to your contacts.